korot0/TodoList/README.md

 - When modifying arrays inside a factory function, returning the array directly (tasks) causes stale data issues because it won’t reflect internal updates.
 Instead, return a getter function (e.g., getTasks()) to ensure you're always accessing the current data.
 - Does an onclick function in JavaScript add a listener?
 Yes, assigning a function to element.onclick adds a click event listener, but only one—if you assign another later, it replaces the previous one.
 To add multiple listeners without overwriting, use addEventListener("click", fn) instead.
 - appendChild vs append
+- Careful not to call functions unnecessarily inside loops.
+Ex.
+Calling ActiveListsManager inside the render loop

 ASSIGNMENT: